xdrip/xdrip_docs/docs/use/update.md

 - Stable: released versions that proved stability and reliability
 - Beta: versions that are candidates to stable release
 - Alpha: versions in development

+Once Alpha selected, update and you can see a new option:

 - Nightly: prototypes for testing

 Most tested versions will not include latest features and fixes.